On Non-Negative Quadratic Programming in Geometric Optimization: Introduction

-We implemented the method to call {\tt quadprog} of MATLAB iteratively.
-In comparison with a single call of {\tt quadprog}, we obtain a 10-fold speedup on DKSG and ZHLG on some public data sets, a 10-fold speedup on MEB on random points in a unit cube, and a 5-fold speedup on PD on random points from a cube when the input size is significantly larger than the dimension; we also obtain a 2-fold or more speedup on deblurring some gray-scale space and thermal images via NNLS.
-We compare with two MEB software by G\"{a}rtner~\cite{G19} and Fischer~et~al.~\cite{FGK03}; for 1000 nearly cospherical points or random points in a unit cube, the iterative method overtakes the software by G\"{a}rtner at 20 dimensions and the software by Fischer~et~al.~at 170 dimensions.
+We implemented the iterative method by using {\tt quadprog} of MATLAB as a subroutine.
+In comparison with a single call of {\tt quadprog}, we obtain a 10-fold speedup for DKSG and ZHLG on some public data sets; we also obtain a 2-fold or more speedup for deblurring some gray-scale space and thermal images via NNLS.
 In the image deblurring experiments, the iterative method compares favorably with other software that can solve NNLS, including FISTA with backtracking~\cite{fistabt,BT09}, SBB~\cite{KSD13}, FNNLS~\cite{LH95}, and {\tt lsqnonneg} of MATLAB.
 We emphasize that we do not claim a solution for image deblurring as there are many issues that we do not address; we only seek to demonstrate the potential of the iterative scheme.

+The iterative method gains efficiency when the solutions for the intermediate constrained subproblems are sparse and the numerical solver runs faster in such cases.
+Due to the overhead in setting up the problem to be solved in each iteration, a substantial fraction of the variables in an intermediate solution should be zero in order that the saving outweighs the overhead.